 Commodities are exposed to phosphine for several days so insects inside the storage bins, bags, or silos would be eliminated.
 Handlers must be careful not to get exposed to the gas because it can potentially cause respiratory problems and other health risks.

 Recent studies, however, found that insects like rice weevils are now becoming increasingly resistant to phosphine fumigation.
-This development serves as a serious threat in protecting agricultural commodities, implicating future difficulties in infestation control.
+This development serves as a serious threat to protecting agricultural commodities, implicating future difficulties in infestation control.
 Thus, alternative solutions should be kept in mind, such as the use of hermetic technology.

 With this innovative technology, farmers and handlers no longer need to use chemical fumigants for weevil prevention.
 The airtight and moisture-tight barrier properties of hermetic storage protect commodities from potential damage and prevent pest infestations.

-If the commodities inside the sealed bags already have insects, they would eventually starve of oxygen and would be eliminated inside the hermetic storage in a matter of days.To hasten this process, controlled atmosphere treatments can also be applied, wherein carbon dioxide is flushed into the sealed storage unit.
+If the commodities inside the sealed bags already have insects, they would eventually starve of oxygen and would be eliminated inside the hermetic storage in a matter of days.
+To hasten this process, controlled atmosphere treatments can also be applied, wherein carbon dioxide is flushed into the sealed storage unit.

 GrainPro’s hermetic technology is the leading solution to insect control when storing commodities without the need for harmful chemicals.
-The protective material guards against various insects, including rice weevils, offering secured and safe storage.
+The protective material guards against various insects, including rice weevils, offering secure and safe storage.

 Date Published: September 13, 2021